rymanalu/lucy-docs/installation.md

 ![alt text](http://s33.postimg.org/6j5lsz38f/05_install.png "Finished")

-And the default user is:
+And the credential of the default user is:

 ```
 username: admin password: lucy12345